-- 6. Providing a minimum benefit for low-wage workers.
-The minimum benefit would be a percentage of the national average wage two years before initial benefit eligibility.
-The percentage would be based on a worker's years of work, defined as years the worker earned an amount at least equal to \$10,875 in 2017, adjusted thereafter according to the national average wage index.
-The percentage would be 0% for 10 or fewer years of work, increasing 3% per year to 15% for 15 years, then increasing 1% per year to 19% for 19 years, jumping to 25% for 20 years, and then increasing /3 percent per year to 35% for 35 or more years. - 7.
+- 5. Limiting the spouse benefit.
+The Johnson proposal would limit this benefit to the amount based on one-half the PIA of a hypothetical worker of the same age, but whose earnings equaled the NAW in all years.
+Unlike the similar provision in the BPC proposal, the initial spouse benefit would continue to be adjusted by the NAW index.
+The benefits of widows and widowers would not be affected. - 6.
+Providing a minimum benefit for low-wage workers.
+The minimum benefit would be a percentage of the NAW two years before initial benefit eligibility.
+The percentage would be based on a worker's years of work, defined as years the worker earned an amount at least equal to \$10,875 in 2017, adjusted thereafter according to the NAW index.
+The percentage would be 0% for 10 or fewer years of work, increasing 3% per year to 15% for 15 years, then increasing 1% per year to 19% for 19 years, jumping to 25% for 20 years, and then increasing 1⁄2 percent per year to 35% for 35 or more years. - 7.
 Eliminating the personal income tax on benefits.
 Beginning in 2045 until 2053, the thresholds for taxation of benefits would be increased by \$7,500 per year for single beneficiaries and \$15,000 per year for married beneficiaries, and then in 2054 the tax would be eliminated altogether.
 This change would not affect taxes directed to the Medicare Trust Fund. - 8.
 Providing a benefit increase to beneficiaries 20 years after initial eligibility for low-income workers.
-The increase is limited to workers whose modified adjusted gross income is below \$25,000 if single and \$50,000 if married in 2023, adjusted thereafter according to the chained CPI.
-The amount of the increase is a percentage of the PIA at initial benefit eligibility of a hypothetical worker of the same age whose earnings equaled the national average wage in all years.
-For this purpose, initial eligibility is age 62 for non-disabled workers and the age at benefit commencement for disabled workers.
-The percentage is 1% in the 20th year of eligibility, increasing 1% per year to 5% in the 24th year and thereafter.
-For workers born before 1957, these percentages are multiplied by the number of years the chained CPI has been applied to the worker's benefit divided by 24.
-For this purpose, the hypothetical worker's PIA is adjusted by the same early or late retirement factor applied to the worker's PIA and by all COLAs since initial benefit eligibility.
+The increase would be limited to workers whose modified adjusted gross income is below \$25,000 if single and \$50,000 if married in 2023, adjusted thereafter according to the chained CPI.
+The amount of the increase would be a percentage of the PIA at initial benefit eligibility of a hypothetical worker of the same age whose earnings equaled the NAW in all years.
+For this purpose, initial eligibility would be age 62 for non-disabled workers and the age at benefit commencement for disabled workers.
+The percentage would be 1% in the 20th year of eligibility, increasing 1% per year to 5% in the 24th year and thereafter.
+For workers born before 1957, these percentages would be multiplied by the number of years the chained CPI has been applied to the worker's benefit divided by 24.
+For this purpose, the hypothetical worker's PIA would be adjusted by the same early or late retirement factor applied to the worker's PIA and by all COLAs since initial benefit eligibility.